Saturday Night Theatre

 Saturday Night Theatre was a long-running radio drama strand on the BBC Home Service and its successor, BBC Radio 4.
-Launched in April 1943 the strand showcased feature-length, middlebrow single plays on Saturday evenings for more than 50 years.
+Launched in April 1943, the strand showcased feature-length, middlebrow single plays on Saturday evenings for more than fifty years.
 The plays featured included stage plays, book adaptations and original dramatisations.
-For most of its history, programmes ran for 90 minutes and were largely entertainment-centred, such as thrillers, comedies and mysteries.
+For most of its history, programmes ran for ninety minutes and were largely entertainment-centred, such as thrillers, comedies and mysteries.

 History

-Saturday Night Theatre was noted as the major drama of the week on BBC Radio 4 from 1943 until it was scrapped in 1996.
-Audiences reached a peak of 6.75 million in 1955, but by the end the average audience levels had fallen to between 50,000 and 100,000, although with another 500,000 listening to the Monday afternoon repeat.
+Saturday Night Theatre was noted as the major drama of the week on BBC Radio 4 from 1943 until September 1990 when the ninety minute regular slot was taken over by The Forsyte Chronicles, a serial of twenty-three hour-long episodes.
+When this was completed in March 1991, further serials were produced.
+The ninety minute regular slot for plays was finally scrapped in June 1996.
+Audiences had reached a peak of 6.75 million in 1955, but by the end the average audience levels had fallen to between 50,000 and 100,000, although with another 500,000 listening to the Monday afternoon repeat.
 Shorter plays continued to be broadcast on Radio 4 on Saturday evenings from 1996 until the relaunch of the channel's schedule in April 1998 by James Boyle, when single dramas were removed from the Saturday evening schedule.

-Since 1998, the main weekly play on the station has been The Saturday Play, a daytime programme that runs for 60–90 minutes.
+Since 1998, the main weekly play on the station has been The Saturday Play, a daytime programme that runs for sixty to ninety minutes.
 There have since been campaigns to bring back Saturday Night Theatre, but in the context of BBC budget cuts, that have included the 2010 axing of Radio 4's Friday Play (established in 1998, when Saturday Night Theatre was abolished), any return looks unlikely.